-At week 15, you’ve likely become used to the idea of being pregnant.
-Now that your second trimester is under way, you may start to feel better if you suffered from morning sickness in the early stages of pregnancy.
-You also may be feeling more energetic in general.
+At 15 weeks pregnant, you’re in the second trimester.
+You may start to feel better if you’d been experiencing morning sickness in the early stages of pregnancy.
+You also may be feeling more energetic.

 Changes in your body

-Though your baby is still small, there’s a lot happening during week 15.
+Your baby is still small, but there’s a lot happening during week 15.
 Your baby is now the size of an apple or orange.
-The skeleton is beginning to develop bones, and your baby is wiggling and moving its body parts.
+Their skeleton is beginning to develop and they are wiggling and moving their body parts.
 You’ll begin to feel little flutters of movement soon.
-Additionally, your baby is growing more skin and hair, even eyebrows.
+Your baby is also growing more skin and hair, and even eyebrows.

 Twin development at week 15

-Your babies’ length from crown to rump is around 3 1/2 inches, and they weigh 1 1/2 ounces.
+Your babies’ length from crown to rump is around 3 1/2 inches, and they each weigh 1 1/2 ounces.
 Your doctor may encourage you to have an amniocentesis to assess the health of your babies.
-This test is typically performed after week 15 in pregnancy.
+This test is typically performed after week 15.

 15 weeks pregnant symptoms

 Now that you are in the second trimester, your symptoms may be less intense than in the first trimester.
-That doesn’t mean that you are symptom-free, though.
+That doesn’t mean that you are symptom-free.
 During your second trimester, you may experience the following symptoms: